 It wouldn’t be a night out in Tokyo without a stop at one of the many multiple-story karaoke rooms.
 Get singing with a bunch of friends in your own private booth and opt for the all-you-can drink service for maximum craziness.

 That’s the stuff!
-Let’s head for the Land of the Rising Sun….
+Now let’s get the best deals and head for the Land of the Rising Sun….